On-line DIY survey

-Here is a sample of the report (Preview of survey report) which you receive on entering information.
+Here is a sample of the report (Preview of survey report) which you receive after completing the survey.

-By participating (Preview of questionnaire) you will have a much better understanding about your organization.
+By participating (Preview of questionnaire) you will have a much better understanding about innovation management practices within your organization.
 You will be able to set priorities for addressing issues in the areas of:

 - management and Board expectations regarding innovation

 - tolerance for new ideas, mavericks, failure, and out-of-the-box thinking